-NATALJA KENT: MOVEMENT ARTIFACT SERIES (Ladies’ Room LA)
+NATALJA KENT: MOVEMENT ARTIFACT SERIES (Ladies’ Room)

 (more images and exhibition information below PRESS RELEASE)